OpenSPG/KAG/kag/examples/supplychain/schema/README.md

         belongTo(属于): TaxOfCompanyEvent
 ```

 In the above event, all attribute types are defined SPG types, without any basic type expressions.
 OpenSPG utilizes this declaration to implement the expression of multiple elements in an event.
-Specific application examples can be found in the detailed description of Scenario 3 in the [Enterprise Supply Chain Query](../reasoner/README.md) document.
+Specific application examples can be found in the detailed description of Scenario 3 in the [Knowledge Graph Query](../reasoner/README.md) document.